 After that there are a few compulsory safety requirements, but thats it, after that you can pretty much do what you like !

 The car is based around a steel spaceframe, this is a tubular steel frame, onto which all suspension, engine, gearbox and body work is attached.
-This has been designed such that the car is very light, very rigid and also very strong.

-The engine is a very interesting 5.5 litre Chevrolet Gen 3 LS6 race engine from out of a Pontiac Sports Daytona Prototype.The engine has very light internals and produces 575 bhp.....and 513 lbf.ft of torque...The engine is described separately....see link above.
+The engine is a very interesting 5.5 litre Chevrolet Gen 3 LS6 race engine from out of a Pontiac Sports Daytona Prototype.The engine has very light internals and produces 575 bhp.....and 513 lbf.ft of torque...The engine is described separately.... see link above.

 ESPRIT V8 RACE